 - This plan shall be reviewed and maintained by the [insert district name here] district-wide school safety team and reviewed on an annual basis on or before September 1st of each year.
 A copy of the plan is available in the Superintendent’s office.

-- Pursuant to Commissioner’s Regulation 155.17 (e)(3), this plan was made available for public comment 30 days prior to its initial adoption, which was [insert date here].
-The district-wide school safety plan was then adopted by the School Board on [insert date here] after the one, required public hearing that provided for the participation of school personnel, parents, students and any other interested parties.
+- Pursuant to Commissioner’s Regulation 155.17 (e)(3), this plan was made available for public comment 30 days prior to its initial adoption, was October 29, 2019 – November 29, 2019.
+The district-wide school safety plan was then adopted by the School Board on December 9, 2019 after the one, required public hearing that provided for the participation of school personnel, parents, students and any other interested parties.

 - While linked to the district-wide school safety plan, the building-level emergency response plan shall be confidential and shall not be subject to disclosure under Article 6 of the Public Officers Law or any other provision of law, in accordance with Education Law Section 2801-a.
 The building-level emergency response plan shall be kept confidential and shall not be disclosed except to authorized department staff and law enforcement officers.